 Davenport is a larger medium-sized city located in the state of Iowa.
 With a population of 102,612 people and 31 constituent neighborhoods, Davenport is the third largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Davenport is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Davenport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Davenport are a mix of both white- and blue-collar jobs.
 Overall, Davenport is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Davenport who work in office and administrative support (12.84%), sales jobs (11.41%), and food service (7.32%).

 The per capita income in Davenport in 2010 was $25,551, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $102,204 for a family of four.
 However, Davenport contains both very wealthy and poor people as well.

 Davenport is a very ethnically-diverse city.
 The people who call Davenport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Davenport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Davenport include Irish, English, Swedish, and Polish.

 The most common language spoken in Davenport is English.
 Other important languages spoken here include Spanish and Vietnamese.